dili995/Voting-app/README.md

 This repository contains a microservice-based voting application written in Go.
 It is a multi-branch repo containing a **redis branch**, **postgres branch**, **voting-service branch**, **worker-service branch** and a **results-service branch**.

 Each branch of this repository represents a component of the application.The application allows users to vote for either cats or dogs, processes these votes in real-time, and displays the results.
-The setup uses Jenkins for CI/CD, Kubernetes for orchestration, Helm for deployment management, and monitoring via Prometheus and Grafana, with logging provided by the ELK stack.
+The setup uses Jenkins for CI/CD, Kubernetes for orchestration, Helm for deployment management, and monitoring via Prometheus and Grafana.

 ### Microservices Overview
 - **Voting Service:** Manages user voting.